sigmundfrerard/sigmundfrerard/README.md

 <table>
     <tr colspan="2">
         <td >
              <p align="left">Hi!!
-I'm tord, i dont have much to say,, i use it/pup pronouns and am a queer boy, i enjoy being social <3 </p>
+I'm tord, i use it/pup pronouns and am a queer boy, i enjoy being social <3 I have BPD and struggle with communication, Sometimes if u start talking to me ill poof, sorry. ur free to come up to me again if ud like.
+I don't bite,,  </p>
         </td>
         <td>
-            <p align="right">I have BPD and struggle with communication, Sometimes if u start talking to me ill poof, sorry. ur free to come up to me again if ud like.
-I don't bite,, for the most part.
-C+H encouraged, Please talk to me esp if we have common interests!! <b>im okay with anyone interacting with me, but if you are under 16 please do not try to talk abt DoL with me if you know what it is.</b></p>
+            <p align="right"> C+H encouraged, Please talk to me esp if we have common interests!! <b>im okay with anyone interacting with me, but if you are under 16 please do not try to talk abt DoL with me if you know what it is.</b></p>
         </td>
         </tr>
     <td>DOL, Gravity Falls, X-Men, Clinical Trial & Hazbin Hotel is my main ponies, but i also really love a lot of other stuff,, </td>